-The new system will feature the following:
+The WHS system features the following:

 - A consistent handicap that is portable from course to course and country to country through worldwide use of the USGA Course and Slope Rating System, already successfully used in more than 80 countries

-- An average-based calculation of a handicap, taken from the best eight out of the last 20 scores and factoring in memory of demonstrated ability for better responsiveness and control
+- An average-based calculation of a handicap, taken from the best eight out of the last 20 scores

 - A calculation that considers the impact that abnormal course and weather conditions might have on a player’s performance each day